wailsapp/wails/mkdocs-website/docs/en/learn/build.md

 4. Compiling the Go code with platform-specific flags
 5. Packaging the application (platform-specific)

-## Customizing the Build Process
+## Customising the Build Process

-While the v3 build system provides a solid default configuration, you can easily customize it to fit your project's needs.
+While the v3 build system provides a solid default configuration, you can easily customise it to fit your project's needs.
 By modifying the `Taskfile.yml` and platform-specific Taskfiles, you can:

 - Add new tasks
 - Modify existing tasks